IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 possible to define more than one metadata block in a TSV file, it is good organizational practice to define only one in each file.

-The metadata block TSVs shipped with Dataverse are in `this folder in the Dataverse github repo <https://github.com/IQSS/dataverse/tree/develop/scripts/api/data/metadatablocks>`__ and the corresponding ResourceBundle property files are `here <https://github.com/IQSS/dataverse/tree/develop/src/main/java>`__.
+The metadata block TSVs shipped with Dataverse are in `/tree/develop/scripts/api/data/metadatablocks
-Human-readable copies are available in `this Google Sheets document <https://docs.google.com/spreadsheets/d/13HP-jI_cwLDHBetn9UKTREPJ_F4iHdAvhjmlvmYdSSw/edit#gid=0>`__ but they tend to get out of sync with the TSV files, which should be considered authoritative.
+<https://github.com/IQSS/dataverse/tree/develop/scripts/api/data/metadatablocks>`__ and the corresponding ResourceBundle property files `/tree/develop/src/main/java <https://github.com/IQSS/dataverse/tree/develop/src/main/java>`__ of the Dataverse GitHub repo.
+Human-readable copies are available in `this Google Sheets
+document <https://docs.google.com/spreadsheets/d/13HP-jI_cwLDHBetn9UKTREPJ_F4iHdAvhjmlvmYdSSw/edit#gid=0>`__ but they tend to get out of sync with the TSV files, which should be considered authoritative.
 The Dataverse installation process operates on the TSVs, not the Google spreadsheet.

 About the metadata block TSV